aurelia/aurelia.github.io/content/blog/2024/12/20/new-aurelia-website.md

 - **Modern design:** Sleek, clean, and up-to-date with today’s web standards.
 No fluff, no distractions—just what you need.
 - **Simplified navigation:** We’ve restructured everything so you can find what you’re looking for without a scavenger hunt.
 - **Mobile-first:** Because we know you’re not always at your desk, the site now looks and works beautifully on any device.
+- **New playground:** We've added a new playground to the website to help you learn and experiment with Aurelia.
+Examples showcasing the framework's capabilities are now available to help you get started.

 ## Content is Back: Regular Blog Updates